oletimmers/quiz-place/README.md

 ## Follow these steps to run the app
+BEFORE YOU BUILD THE IMAGES:
+open your command prompt and issue the command "hostname -I" from there, copy the first IP address in the output go to frontend/src/environments inside this directory there are two files, in each of them replace API_BASE_URL with "http://the-ip-address/4000" (for example: http://192.168.0.104:4000)
+I unfortunately couldn't find a workaround to this that would allow us to skip this procedure

 1) docker compose build
 2) docker compose up -d
 3) to see the logs: docker compose logs -f OR docker compose logs CONTAINER_NAME -f (for example: docker compose logs quiz_app -f)